christelgjensen/projects-2020-green-mamba/README.md

 * [Project 2: Model Analysis Project](/modelproject): The model analysis project where we simulate a general Solow model
 * [Exam project](/examproject):  The exam project where we
 * Feedback.txt file: A list of the groups each group member have given peer feedback to

-* [/binder](/binder/): The folder is used by mybinder.org to setup an interactive version of your repository.
-For details see this [guide](https://numeconcopenhagen.netlify.com/guides/mybinder/).